Menstrual pad: Disposable

 The shape, absorbency and lengths may vary depending on manufacturer, but usually range from the short slender panty liner to the larger and longer overnight.
-Long pads are offered for extra protection or for larger women whose undergarments might not be completely protected by regular length pads, and also for overnight use.
+Long pads are offered for extra protection, for heavy flows and/or overnight use.

-Other options are often offered in a manufacturer's line of pads, such as wings or tabs that wrap around the sides of underwear to add additional leak protection and help secure the pad in place.
-Deodorant is also added to some pads, which is designed to cover menstrual odor with a light fragrance.
-There are even panty liners specifically designed to be worn with a thong/G-string.
+Pads often include wings that wrap around the sides of underwear to add additional leak protection and help secure the pad in place.
+Some pads are scented to hide menstrual odour, but these scents can irritate the skin of the vulva.
+There are panty liners specifically designed to be worn with a thong/G-string.